neelxie/neelxie/README.md

 :wave: I am Derrick; curiosity has always been a precursor of my passion.
 I am fascinated at how things fit and work together mostly on the web, since am a curious mind, reading and learning are like living to me.
 I love unconventional things.
 I write alot, rarely publish.

-💬 Formerly an Andela engineer, I specialize in building accessible and responsive user-interfaces, APIs, and documentation using the latest technologies.
+💬 With more than 5 years of experience, I specialize in building accessible and responsive user-interfaces, APIs, and documentation using the latest technologies.
 My areas of expertise include medical research, cloud computing, and Logistics, as well as Academia/Education.

 🌱 I am also a mentor on 2 different platforms.
 I am curious and interested in the solutions that web3 can solve.